 The shy visitors could benefit from the fact that showers are arranged in more private, stall divisions.
-After you wash up, you can head to a couple of hot tubs with massage beds, and then withstand some heat in the saunas (wet one with 45 degrees Celsius, and dry one with 110!).
+After you wash up, you can head to a couple of hot tubs with massage beds, and then withstand some heat in the saunas (a wet one with 45 degrees Celsius, and a dry one with 110!).
 If you dare, you can conclude your bath experience by jumping into a plunge pool with ice-cold water, and massage jets.

 If you want to create a jjimjilbang experience at home, check this relaxing background music, perfect for massage therapy!